nablarch/nablarch-document/en/application_framework/application_framework/libraries/service_availability.rst

 ============================= ===================================================================
 Request ID (PK)               Values for identifying the request.
-String type Service availability status   If yes, "1".String type.Value can be changed in the configuration.
+String type Service availability status   If yes, "1".
+String type.Value can be changed in the configuration.
 ============================= ===================================================================

 To use the service availability check,